Hypnopompia/photon-desk/README.md

 This project gives you the ability to get and set the height of your desk (in centimeters) using the Particle's REST api

+For a great compatible Mac app that works with this controller, checkout https://github.com/bdolman/StandUp

 ```
 $ particle call Desk getHeight
 97